portugueslab/sashimi/README.md

     conda activate sashimi

-After this you have to install an extra dependency: `pyvisa`:
+After this you moght have to install two extra dependencies for controlling a Cobolt laser:

     pip install pyvisa
+    pip install pyvisa-py

 ### Install with pip